The School of Social Sciences has a regular intake in August. For Economics, Psychology and Sociology, there is another intake in January.

-For applicants whose mother tongue is not English, the IELTS or TOEFL has to be submitted.
+For applicants whose native language is not English, the IELTS or TOEFL has to be submitted.
 The IELTS/TOEFL score must have been attained within 2 years prior to application.

 Those who hold a degree (Bachelor's or Master's) from universities (must be at least 3 years of study) where English is the medium of instruction are exempted from the IELTS/TOEFL requirement.
 A letter from the respective universities is required with the following details:

 The minimum score requirements for the tests are:

 - IELTS (IELTS is preferred over TOEFL): 7.0 (on all subtests)